May

 Clinical Psychologist

-Speaking on nutrition and micronutrients, and their relationship with teen mental health, emotional regulation and behaviour.
+Speaking on nutrition and micronutrients, and their relationship with mental health, emotional regulation and behaviour.
 Professor Julia Rucklidge is a clinical psychologist and Director of Te Puna Toiora – the Mental Health and Nutrition Research Lab at the University of Canterbury.
 She is internationally recognised for her research in nutritional psychiatry and has published more than 160 peer-reviewed papers.
 Professor Rucklidge’s work examines the relationship between nutrition and mental wellbeing, with a focus on advancing scientific understanding through rigorous research.
 An experienced international speaker and award-winning academic, she is known for translating complex research into accessible, evidence-informed information for diverse audiences.
 She is committed to contributing to informed discussion about the role of nutrition in mental health through research, education, and public engagement.

 See more